Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: DL-based CSI Feedback for RIS-assisted Multi-user Systems

 \subsubsection{Baseline NN Architecture}

-Fig. \ref{NNarchitecture1} shows the NN architecture, including an encoder and a decoder.
-The encoder at the UE is composed of three FC layers followed by three batch normalization (BN) layers.
-The activation function of the first two BN layers is the LeakyReLu function, which assigns a non-zero slope to the negative part compared with the standard ReLu activation function, as,
+The foundational architecture of RIS-CoCsiNet is displayed in Fig. \ref{NNarchitecture1}, which is comprised of both an encoder and a decoder component.
+The encoder situated at the UE consists of a series of three FC layers, which are subsequently followed by three batch normalization (BN) layers.
+The activation function for the first pair of BN layers is designated as the LeakyReLU function.
+Distinctively, this function allows for a non-zero gradient when the unit is not active, distinguishing it from the standard ReLU activation function.
+It can be mathematically expressed as:

-where $a$ is a small number.
-The activation function of the last BN layers is a $\tanh$ function, which aims to generate the numbers in the continuous interval $[-1,1]$ as
+where $a$ is a negligible coefficient.
+The activation function allocated to the final BN layer is the hyperbolic tangent function $\tanh(\cdot)$.
+This function's objective is to yield values that lie within the continuous interval from $-1$ to $1$.
+As a result, the encoder's terminal layer can be identified as the quantization or binarization layer that has been discussed earlier.

-The last layer at the encoder is the quantization or the previously mentioned binary layer.
-The decoder at the BS also contains three FC layers \footnote{If we adopt the quantization layer, the dequantizer is necessary but we here do not draw this part.}.
-Unlike the NN layers at the encoder, the neuron number of the last FC layer here is $N_r \times N_t$, and the last BN layer employs the Sigmoid function to normalize the outputs into $[0,1]$.
+In contrast, the decoder at the BS incorporates three FC layers\footnote{Should we opt for the quantization layer, a dequantizer becomes imperative; however, it is omitted from the current depiction.}.
+A distinction can be drawn between the NN layers of the encoder and the decoder.
+Specifically, the final FC layer of the decoder comprises $N_{\rm r} \times N_{\rm s}$ neurons, and the last BN layer utilizes the Sigmoid function to constrain outputs within the range of $[0,1]$.

-If the UE is equipped with multiple antennas, then an LSTM architecture is added to the last layers at the decoder to exploit the correlation among different antennas at the same UE, like the architecture \cite{8482358}\footnote{Obviously, if a LSTM module is added to the encoder part, the encoder will be much more efficient and extract more features.
-However, considering the complexity of the LSTM module and the limited computation power at the UE, we here do not add the LSTM module at the encoder.}.
-The extra LSTM at the decoder can well reconstruct the CSI because this NN architecture has inherent memory cells and can keep the previously extracted information for a long period for later reconstruction.
-Further details about the LSTM module can be found in \cite{7508408}.

-In \cite{8322184}, after the FC layers at the decoder, several convolutional layer-based RefineNet modules are added to refine the initial reconstructed CSI.
-Here, we can also regard the LSTM layers as a refinement module that refines the initial output of the baseline decoder by using the antenna correlation.
-Specifically, once the baseline decoder outputs the initial reconstructed CSI ${\hat{\rm{\textbf{H}}}}_i^{'}=[ {\hat{\rm{\textbf{h}}}}_{i,1}^{'},{\hat{\rm{\textbf{h}}}}_{i,2}^{'},\cdot \cdot \cdot,{\hat{\rm{\textbf{h}}}}_{i,N_r}^{'}]^{\rm T}\in \mathbb{R} ^{N_r \times N_t}$, the initial CSI of the $i$-th UE is divided into $N_r$ vectors, and each vector is then used as an input to the three stacked LSTM layers.
-The outputs of $N_r$ LSTM modules are concatenated to generate the final reconstructed $\hat{\rm \textbf{H}}_i$.
-The entire NN is trained via an end-to-end approach, and the loss function used in the CSI magnitude feedback is the MSE function.